Vim and Emacs ideas, rebuilt around AI

 2. Next

-Improve motions, selections, buffers, command palette, git UI, shell panes, and project navigation.
+Motions, selections, multi-buffer, command palette, git UI, shell panes, and project navigation.

 3. Later